glnegri/brca/README.md

 # TMT MS analysis
-This repository contains the code to process the Proteome discoverer output  for the breast cancer TMT proteomics set PXD024322.
+This repository contains the code to process Proteome Discoverer outputs for the breast cancer TMT proteomics set PXD024322.